Enucleation Vs Marsupialization

 - into the maxillary sinus or nasal cavity.

-B- Incision through oral mucosa and cystic wall into center of cyst.
+- Incision through the oral mucosa and cystic wall into the center of the cyst.

-C- Scissors used to complete excision of window of mucosa and cystic wall.
+- Scissors are used to complete the excision of the window of mucosa and cystic wall.

-D- Oral mucosa and mucosa of cystic wall sutured together around periphery of opening
+- Oral mucosa and mucosa of cystic wall sutured together around the periphery of the opening